Nazmun Munira Nancy: Personal life

 In 2006, Nancy married a businessman named Abu Syed Sourob and has a daughter, Rodela.
 On 4 March 2013, Nancy married Nazimuzzaman Zayed, an employee of Mymensingh City Corporation, for the second time.
 On 8 January 2014, Nancy gave birth to a daughter, Nyla.
 Her father, Niamul Haque, died on 10 August 2020 at the age of 65.
 Nancy married lyricist Mohsin Mehedi, the chief operating officer (COO) of Yoga Anupam Music, in 2021 after courtship due to the song.
 On 13 January 2022, Nancy announced her pregnancy with her third child, Mehenaz.
-On 26 August 2024, in an interview on Bangla Vision, Nancy revealed how she has suffered politically under the Awami League regime, how it hampered her career, personal life and social status.
+On 26 August 2024, in an interview on Bangla Vision, Nancy revealed how she has suffered politically under the Awami League regime and how it hampered her career, personal life and social status.